PichayuthK/dek-backend-v0.19/README.md

-this is my node project with composer v.0.19v0.19
+this is my first nodejs project (version 2) with Hypereldger Composer v.0.19